 Lastly, Hannah believes it is important to provide services that are based on science ( evidence-based practice ), but she also believes that it is equally as important to value the art and intuition of a health practitioner.

 The initial assessment is more than just a physical assessment.
 Therefore Hannah does not just assess your physical and physiological state, she is learning about you and what you want to accomplish.
 You are not a number working with some un-named health professional in a white lab coat.
 This trainer-client relationship is important to the success of your exercise program.

 What to expect with your first training session?

-During your first training session, Hannah will provide you with a binder where you will keep all of your educational handouts and exercises.
-She will also go over the initial assessment summary, which includes your goals, summary of your assessment and a timeline for your corrective exercise program.
+During your first training session, Hannah will provide you with a folder where you will keep all of your educational handouts and exercises.
+She will also go over the initial assessment summary, which includes your goals, summary of your assessment and a timeline for your exercise program.
 After you have discussed your assessment, you will begin training.
 She will work hands-on with you and teach you the first exercises.